puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

 Before starting the upgrade, all of the components (agents, master, console, etc.) in your current deployment should be correctly configured and communicating with each other, and live management should be up and running with all nodes connected.

-**Important:** All installer commands should be run as `root`.
+> **Important:** All installer commands should be run as `root`.

-**Note:** PE3 has moved from the MySQL implementation used in PE 2.x to PostgreSQL for all database support.
+> **Note:** PE3 has moved from the MySQL implementation used in PE 2.x to PostgreSQL for all database support.
 PE3 also now includes PuppetDB, which requires PostgreSQL.
 When upgrading from 2.x to 3.x, the installer will migrate your existing data from MySQL to PostgreSQL.
 To do this, the installer requires a staging directory to which it can export the data before transferring it to the new PostgreSQL databases.

 ### Prepare a Node for PostgreSQL

 You will need to have a node available and ready to receive an installation of PuppetDB and PostgreSQL.
 This can be the same node as the one running the master and console (if you have a monolithic, all-on-one implementation), or it can be a separate node (if you are running a split role implementation).
-This node should be up and running and contactable at a known FQDN before starting the upgrade process.
+In a split role implementation, **the database node must be up and running and reachable at a known hostname before starting the upgrade process on the console node.**

 The upgrader can install a pre-configured version of PostgreSQL along with PuppetDB on the node you select.
 If you prefer to use a node with an existing instance of PostgreSQL, that instance needs to be manually configured with the correct users and access.
 This also needs to be done BEFORE starting the upgrade.

 ### Upgrade Master